Adventure Studies Menu

 Applications will NOT be accepted without applicants having attended a program information session.

 Exemptions to admission requirements may be granted by the Chairperson of the Adventure Studies Department.

 Written notice is given by TRU Admissions to applicants who have been accepted into a program offered by the Adventure Studies Department.

-A non-refundable commitment fee of $500 is required to secure a place in the Adventure Guide Certificate.
+A non-refundable commitment fee of $500 is required to secure a place in the Adventure Guide Certificate for domestic students, and $5,000 for international students.
 This fee will be applied to the first semester’s tuition.

 Successful applicants must submit:

 - A completed medical questionnaire for the certificate and diplomas.

 - A signed Adventure Studies Department liability waiver, assumption of risk, and indemnifying release form, provided by the department.

 - A signed photo release form